tritchie4/databricks-engineer-cert-notes/README.md

 - Operates using Spark
   - You interact with Delta Lake tables most commonly through Spark SQL or Spark DataFrames within a Spark environment
 - storage framework that brings reliability to data storage for data lakes
-- open-source technology, storage framework/layer (NOT a format), enabling building lakehouse
+- open-source and open-format technology, storage framework/layer, enabling building lakehouse
 - Delta Lake is on the Cluster
 - Writes to Storage a Transaction Log - ordered records of every transaction on a table (think as bookmarks)
 - Spark checks the Transaction/Delta Log to receive data